SkylineCommunications/dataminer-docs-connectors/connector/doc/Skyline_QAPortal.md

 1. Enable the option **Forward Results to Portal**.

-The API Key and Client ID will need to be provided by Skyline.
-The Client ID defines your organization and the API Key is the secret that allows you to push results to our portal.
-This is why you need to keep these **secret** to your organization otherwise anyone can push results in your name.
+The API key and client ID will need to be provided by Skyline.
+The client ID defines your organization, and the API key is the secret that allows you to push results to the Skyline portal.
+Keep these **secret**, as otherwise anyone could push results in your name.

 ## How to Use